CornellDataScience/info1998/syllabus.md

 #### Attendance

 Attendance is not required.
 However, we highly encourage you to attend lecture if you can.
 We discuss code relevant to the answers to the assigned assignments in class, and coming to lectures ensures at least a fairly high score on assignments.
-For people who cannot attend lectures, we will post lecture recordings from Spring 2021 under the "Schedule" section.

 #### Academic Integrity